jbwhit/feedback/README.md

 ### Twitter

 If you have something quick and easy, just ping me on Twitter.
-140 characters makes everyone more efficient.
 I'm [@jbwhitmore](https://twitter.com/jbwhitmore) on
 Twitter.